patcoston/ellipsis/README.md

 # ellipsis
-Uses binary-search to calculate where to concatenate text with ellipsis based on container width, height, font-size, font-face.
+Uses binary-search to calculate where to concatenate text with an ellipsis based on its container.
+The styles width, height, font-size, and font-family are varied randomly to test a wide variety of scenarios.